 With the lids on, the jars are ready to take a bath.
 Hopefully by this time you’ve managed to bring the water in the canner to a boil.
-If not, I suggest enjoying a 1% for the Planet beer, like a Fat Tire Amber Ale, while you wait.
+If not, I suggest enjoying a Seattle-made beer as you wait.

 When the jars are lowered, the temperature of the water will likely drop below boiling.
 The canning water should be an inch above the top of the jars.
 Add water if necessary, and wait until the water returns to a boil, then set a timer for 10 minutes.
 This is the “processing time,” which will vary from recipe to recipe.
 After 10 minutes, use the jar lifter to bring the jars out of the canner and set them on a cutting board or layer of dry towels.